sunaku/vim-shortcut/README.md

 * Use the `g:shortcuts_overwrite_warning` variable to detect any conflicts.

+* Use the `g:shortcut_expand_leader_keys` variable to indicate whether to expand leader keys in the Shortcuts list.

 ### Discovery & fallback shortcuts

 I recommend that you define these two shortcuts for discovery and fallback